maricotagc/Java/README.md

 Access Modifiers
 * default: accessible by classes in the same package.
-* public: accessible by any other class.
+* public: accessible by any other class in any package.
 * protected: accessible in the same package and subclasses.
 * private: accessible within the declared class.